LFSCODE/AITurbo/README.md

 - CPU: The number of CPUs used in the job

-- Batch Size: The amount of data processed by a job in a batch, one of the hyperparameters of the job
+- Batch Size: The amount of data processed by a job in a batch

 - Learning rate: One of the hyperparameters of job